PyAV-Org/PyAV/HACKING.md

 FFmpeg vs Libav
 ---------------

-Right now we ctypes-based discovery to determine what functions are availible, and some very small shim headers to smooth out the differences.
+We test compile and link tiny executables to determine what functions and structure members are availible, and some very small shim headers to smooth out the differences.
 Do try to test all changes on platforms which default to both libraries.

 Library Detection